AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 This section explains how the Spring 2019 team made decisions regarding the design for the influent system.

 For the influent system, the team decided to move forward with the Summer 2018 team's design in which a tipping bucket empties wastewater into a holding tank, which will then empty into a flow dividing bucket connected to influent pipes that lead into the side of the reactor.
-The Summer 2018 team's tipping bucket design is included below in Figure 3.
+The Summer 2018 team's tipping bucket design is included below in Figure 2.

- **[Refer to your figure in the text.
+A design for the tipping bucket was completed by the summer 2018 team. **[Refer to your figure in the text.
 ADRESSED NB]**

 ![Summer 2018 tipping bucket design](https://github.com/AguaClara/UASB/blob/master/Images/Influent_Tank_Tipping_Bucket.png?raw=true)
-**Figure 3.
+**Figure 2.
 Summer 2018 Final Tipping Bucket design**

 The team also chose move forward with the Summer 2018 team’s plan to use a [300 gallon reactor tank](https://www.plastic-mart.com/product/17049/300-gallon-plastic-tank-rotoplas-590314-590315) that has a 36” diameter and 72” height.

-The team decided to use high density polyethylene (HDPE) for the majority of the plastic parts of the UASB, such as the influent pipes and the 300 gallon reactor tank.
+The team decided to use high density polyethylene (HDPE) for the majority of the plastic parts of the UASB, such as the influent pipes and the 300 gallon reactor tank, will need to be welded together.
 HDPE was chosen because it is durable and corrosion resistant, and large tanks made of HDPE, unlike PVC, are available.
 HDPE can be welded together with other HDPE materials whereas welding it with PVC or LDPE is not be feasible.

 This semester, the team realized an issue with the previous team's tipping bucket design: the frame for the tipping bucket is metal.
 This is an issue because the metal frame would get wet from splashing water and then rust.
 To combat this issue, the team altered the design of the tipping bucket, so that there are no metal parts. **[Use consistent past tense.
 ADDRESSED NB]**